 "To date the vast majority of lending has been to an FCA regulated lender that currently holds approximately 36,000 consumer loans.
 We are happy with the way that investment is performing, and the underlying spread of loans across tens of thousands of borrowers provides strong levels of predictability and resilience.
 As Basset & Gold Plc is currently predominantly invested in a single lender, it is our responsibility to ensure that you are aware of the associated risk, known as "Concentration Risk".
 It might help to explain this risk if you think about the goose that laid the golden egg.
 It was a great asset, but it only took one goose to die for the asset to dry up.
 Basset & Gold's investment team has performed due diligence on more than 40 opportunities over the past year.
 Its investment philosophy has been to accept the risk of holding one good asset, rather than diluting quality in order to improve diversification.
 We hope that this will translate into improved diversification over time, but as an investor you should be aware that Basset & Gold will only proceed with an investment when they are happy with it, even if that prolongs the Concentration Risk."

 This refers to the fact that nearly all the money invested in B&G Plc bonds had been lent to one short term and pay day lender, called Uncle Buck.
 Following action by the FCA, Uncle Buck went into administration in March 2020 - and B&G Plc went into administration shortly afterwards.
-As a result, Ms C has not had her invested capital or interest returned to her.
+As a result, Ms A has not had her invested capital or interest returned to her (although she did receive the interest payments on the bond up until B&G Plc went into administration).